STUCK IN SURVIVAL MODE

 It had been over 12 years since I switched majors, leaving behind my dreams of becoming an art teacher after one of my college professors discouraged me during his figure drawing class.

-Having survived the misery of the past few years, I was blessed with a new outlook on life.
-I grabbed hold of the encouragement in front of me in the form of a bright-eyed 19 year old girl and signed up for a weekly adult art class.
+Having survived the misery of the past few years, I was blessed with a new outlook on life and signed up for a weekly adult art class.
 I stocked up on fresh paints and new brushes and a cloth roll to store them in.
-I explored different drawing materials and papers and tested out new techniques.
+Over the next few weeks, I explored different drawing materials and papers and tested out new techniques.

 I was working on art every night.

 And suddenly, I realized I was no longer “sick Amy”, I was once again “Amy the artist”.
-I learned how much I missed drawing and creating on a daily basis–and reminded myself that to be an artist doesn’t mean that you have to sketch people as if you were taking their photo, but that you’ve found something you’re passionate about creating–and DO IT.
+I learned how much I missed drawing and creating on a daily basis.

 In that moment of excitement, I didn’t need the memory of a professor telling me I was terrible at figure drawing.
 What I needed was the encouragement of a young girl reminding me how to find my joy and in turn, my life again.